-On June 9, 1870, the great British writer Charles Dickens passed away aged 53.
+On February 7, 1812, the great British writer Charles Dickens was born.
 Here Sian Ellis visits his birthplace of Portsmouth, on England’s south coast.

 When Charles Dickens returned to Portsmouth in 1866, on one of his popular reading tours, he searched in vain for his birthplace.
 After some tomfoolery on the steps of a likely red brick home, he was chased away by an irate householder and merrily partook of a “restorative” brandy in a hostelry.